 8. Aloe Vera

 If there's any plant known for its amazing healing properties, it's definitely aloe vera.
-Once again, aloe comes to the rescue by providing much needed relief from pain that comes with these tiny wounds.
+Once again, aloe comes to the rescue by providing much-needed relief from the pain that comes with these tiny wounds.
 Be sure to pick a natural aloe vera gel.
 Mix a teaspoon of the gel with a tablespoon of water.
 Swish it over the wound up to three times a day.